M002 Aero

 Here are the two 3M products which will allow you to fix the rear portion of the skirt onto the bodywork without drilling through your precious metal.

+Now the skirt is ready with all its fixings and the rear arch liner is prepared you want to start preparing all the surfaces.
+You will need some decent polish preferably just straight polish that has no filler or anti scratch properties.
+Do not use Autoglym SRP.
+The idea is to strip the surface of all contaminants and grease/grime.
 Polish the area just inside the crayon line you drew that will mate up with the Double sided tape that you will place inside the skirt (seen below as the red dotted area).
 Polish and clean and then wipe it with a small amount of 50% isopropyl alcohol 50% water (i use nail polish remover).
 You can also use panel wipe here.
 Halfords sell some useful cloth wipes that are suitable for surfac prep.
 Once your alcohol has evaporated off, apply a small amount of that 3M primer and give it 5 minutes to dry.
+Now do the same to the inside surfaces of the skirt that will sit flush against your bodywork.
+Isopropyl alcohol then a small layer of primer.

 Carefully cut off lengths of your High Bond tape and apply it to the flat faces of the rear end of the skirt that will press against the car.
 Note that ordinarily there will be a metal bracket here with protruding screws which is supposed to screw through your bodywork but you can simply twist this out and remove it.

+That's your skirt prepared with tape.
+Note that the lower picture shows the back edge of the skirt which will actually curl around the inside of the bodwyork where it is rounded into the arch.
 In case you missed it above, make sure that before you apply the tape, that you have cleaned these surfaces with the alcohol and then applied to primer and allowed it to dry.
 You want to promote adhesion of this tape on both sides.
 Press the tape down firmly for a bit once its on.

 You can now start to affix the skirt for real.
 I used a jack to hold it roughly in place.